ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 #### Reading in `pipeline-config.groovy` from the workspace
-The `pipelineJob` and `multibranchPipelineJob` don't actually do anything yet.
-We need to configure `seed.groovy` to load `pipeline-config.groovy` and build the `pipelineJob` and `multibranchPipelineJob` for each of our services.
+We are going to configure `seed.groovy` to load `pipeline-config.groovy` so we can use the `cron` configuration within our `multibranchPipelineJob`

 1. Add a method to read in our `pipeline-config.groovy` fom the workspace
 ```groovy